 Ticks survive winter differently than fleas.
 “Some ticks require a winter to develop from larva to nymph.
-Other species can easily overwinter in protected areas (snow on leaves helps insulate them) that are freezing and below, for prolonged periods,” says Dr. Thomas Craig, a professor with the Department of Veterinary Pathobiology at Texas A&M University in College Station.
+Other species can easily overwinter in protected areas (snow on leaves helps insulate them) that are freezing and below, for prolonged periods,” says Dr. Thomas Craig, a professor and parasitologist with the Department of Veterinary Pathobiology at Texas A&M University in College Station.

 The brown dog tick—a species that prefers dogs—has adapted for indoor life, says Craig, who is board-certified in veterinary microbiology.
 “Rhipicephalus sanguineus is able to withstand cool conditions in kennels and homes, but not really cold conditions unless it is attached to a host.”